 In typically subversive style they reworked and released most of the material on 2002’s Steal This Album! – something of a statement in a pre-streaming era when the conversation was all about illegal downloads.

 But we’re getting slightly ahead of ourselves.
 The day after the riot in LA, System Of A Down released Toxicity, which was a huge and immediate success.
-The album, which would go on to sell more than 12 million copies worldwide, shifted 220,000 in its first week and surged to the No. 1 spot in the US Billboard 200.
+The album, which would go on to sell more than 12 million copies worldwide, shifted 220,000 in its first week and surged to the Number One spot in the U.S. Billboard 200.
 It did this just as the events of 9/11 changed the world forever.
-Lead single Chop Suey! – originally titled Suicide – was placed on radio operator Clear Channel’s list of ‘lyrically questionable’ songs and effectively removed from the playlists of more than a thousand US stations.
+Lead single Chop Suey! – originally titled Suicide – was placed on radio operator Clear Channel’s list of ‘lyrically questionable’ songs and effectively removed from the playlists of more than a thousand U.S. stations.

 Their momentum at this point was unstoppable though, and System would go on to be the dominant metal force of the early 2000s.